UnitConversion/unitConversion/documents/general/latmodref.rst

         name:        name of a model to be retrieved
         id:          id of a model to be retrieved

-    Client can search and retrieve a model by either a name of a model, or its internal id.
+    Client can search and retrieve a model by either the name of a model, or its internal id.
 When an id is given, it retrieves that exact model which has the given id.

     :NOTE: If both ID and name are given, it tries to match both.
 This is sometimes useful.